 Here’s the good news, though: there are plenty of different ways to monetize your blog, so you can choose the best method.

-So, in this post, we’ll explore some of the most popular options so that you can assess which one is right for you.
+So, in this post, we’ll explore some of the most popular blog ideas that make money so that you can assess which one is right for you.

 When Should You Start Monetizing Your Blog?

 Nowadays, you have a lot of different choices when it comes to monetizing your blog.
 For example, you can sell advertising, create and expand an eCommerce store, or even offer affiliate links to products sold on Amazon and other e-commerce sites.

 But before you start doing any of those things, you need to know whether or not you should start monetizing your blog.

 Here are some great questions you need to ask yourself.

 1. You Already Have a Blog

 If you’re looking to monetize your blog, you need to understand how to write a blog post first.